McPsych Top Banner

 Since at least the 1960’s, we have known that depression is biologically based, and that treatments need to address underlying biological problems.
 We understand that synaptic connections serve as the currency of neural communication and that emotional states are encoded in neural network activity patterns.
 Changing these patterns can shift mood and disruption of these delicately balanced networks can lead to neuropsychiatric illness.
 Modern practices of psychiatry and psychology are grounded in this understanding of neuroscience and biology.
 However, today clinicians must rely on brute force processes guided almost exclusively by qualitative data and subjective self-report.
 This current state of affairs leads to time lost for both patients and their loved ones, unnecessary side effects, discouragement, and – perhaps most importantly – continued progression towards end-stage illness.

 “We envision a world in which diagnosing anhedonic depression is as straightforward as getting a mammogram, and stratification into a treatment plan has the same speed as current algorithms after breast biopsy.
+Depression can be a terminal illness, just like breast cancer.
+Rapid, targeted intervention is therefore vital to prevent progression.”

 — Regina E. Dugan, Wellcome Leap CEO